emenegro/bookshelf-server/README.md

 Example app to learn Node.js and MongoDB.

-This app is a very simple REST API to manage a bookshelf.
+A very simple REST API to manage a bookshelf.

 ## Endpoints